 For FY 2012, Unit 1 conducted turbine generator checks and found a bearing steam seal leak.
 Steam seals were removed and sent out for refurbishment by Siemens Energy Services during the fall 2012 outage.
+Bearing was inspected and checked for wear.
+Bearing did have some wear and did not meet acceptable tolerance, so it was sent out for refurbishment by Fusion Babbiting.
 Turbine condition assessment was conducted during the fall outage and the Units were found to be in satisfactory working condition.
-Repairs are scheduled for Unit 3 turbine and generator systems.
-The long lead material requirements are being developed for bid and will be procured in the spring of 2013.